hbradleyiii/ext_pylib/README.rst

 projects.
 I began developing it after noticing how often I was repeating several patterns for server scripts.
 It works well for building server scripts.

+It contains basic classes for files, directories, and domain names as well as helpful functions for prompting and displaying terminal data.
+It also contains some functions in the meta module for meta programming.

 Installing and Including in projects
 ====================================